Expansion of a quantum gas in a shell trap: Gravity compensation in a shell shaped trap

-Our experimental setup is described in Ref.~\cite{Dubessy2012a,Merloti2013a}.
+Our experimental setup is described in~\cite{Merloti2013a,Dubessy2012a}.
 Briefly, $^{87}$Rb atoms in the $F=1$ ground state are placed in a rotationally invariant quadrupole magnetic field of main vertical axis $z$.
 The atoms are dressed by an rf field produced by three antennas with orthogonal axes, fed by a homemade direct digital synthesis device, allowing for a full control of the rf polarization and a fine tuning of its parameters.
-The resulting potential, within the rotating wave approximation (RWA), reads~\cite{Merloti2013a}:
+The resulting potential, within the rotating wave approximation (RWA), can be derived following the approach introduced in~\cite{Zobay2001} (for a review see also \cite{Perrin2017}) and reads~\cite{Merloti2013a}:

 where $\ell^2=\rho^2+4z^2$, $(\rho,\phi,z)$ are the usual cylindrical coordinates, $\alpha$ is the quadrupole gradient in the horizontal plane in units of frequency, $\omega$ is the rf frequency, $\Omega(\rho,\phi,z)$ is the local atom-field coupling amplitude and the last term is the gravitational potential. $\Omega(\rho,\phi,z)$ depends on the orientation of the rf polarization with respect to the local static magnetic field \cite{Perrin2017}.
 For the choice of a circular polarization of axis $z$, $\Omega(\rho,\phi,z)=\Omega_0/2\times(1-2z/\ell)$ and the potential is rotationally invariant.
 Hereafter we will drop the explicit $\phi$ dependence in all quantities.
-The locus of the energy minimum in Eq.~\eqref{eqn:potential} belongs to a 2D ellipsoidal isomagnetic surface, defined by $\ell=r_0\equiv\omega/\alpha$, slightly deformed by the gravitational sag~\cite{Merloti2013a}.
+The locus of the energy minimum in equation~\eref{eqn:potential} belongs to a 2D ellipsoidal isomagnetic surface, defined by $\ell=r_0\equiv\omega/\alpha$, slightly deformed by the gravitational sag~\cite{Merloti2013a}.
 We note that $\Omega(\rho,z)$ reaches its maximum value $\Omega_0$ at the bottom and vanishes at the top of this surface.

 The confinement to this ellipsoid is rather strong.
 If we assume that the atoms are confined to the ground state of the motion transverse to the surface, we can derive an expression of the potential for the 2D motion along the ellipsoid.
 If we neglect the deformation of the surface due to the gravitational sag, we obtain a simple expression for the effective 2D potential: